-Justin Brierley wrote a recent blog post at Christian Apologetics UK (“Forget Dawkins – Derren Brown is now the UK’s most influential atheist”) describing the growing influence of Derren Brown, an entertainer, illusionist and mentalist who performs on television and in live venues.
-Brown spent some of his teenage years in a Charismatic church, but has now become a powerful advocate for atheism.
-His cultural influence is said to exceed that of Richard Dawkins.
-Brierley makes some important points that illustrate the importance of having a “platform” in order in influence a culture.
+Justin Brierley once wrote a blog post at Christian Apologetics UK (“Forget Dawkins – Derren Brown is now the UK’s most influential atheist”) describing the influence of Derren Brown, an entertainer, illusionist and mentalist who has performed on television and in live venues.
+Brown spent some of his teenage years in a Charismatic church, but is now an advocate for atheism.
+Brierley made some important points that illustrate the importance of having a “platform” in order in influence a culture.
 He first describes why Dawkins’ influence is waning:

 “Today Derren Brown wields more cultural influence for atheism in the UK than Richard Dawkins.
 Why?
 Because Dawkins has increasingly been preaching to the choir in recent years.
 His cultural capital as a serious scientist has waned, and he’s now wheeled on as the “atheist” voice on any topical programme.”

 Unlike Dawkins, Brown has a powerful cultural platform and distinctive cultural voice:

 “Brown, on the other hand is highly respected and sought after in his own right as a magician and entertainer.
 His atheism is, to some extent, incidental, but that only make the critiques that he levels at religion all the more forceful when they do appear – and they reach a much wider audience.”